-- 157 Training will be approved under the following conditions: - 158 a) There is no suitable employment (which may include technical and professional employment) available to the worker. - 160 b) The worker will benefit from the training. - 161 c) There is a reasonable expectation of employment following completion of the training. - d) Approved training is reasonably accessible to the worker within the worker's commuting area. - 163 e) The worker is qualified to undertake and complete training within 130 weeks of the training's start date. - 164 f) Training is suitable for the worker and available at a reasonable cost. - g) No individual will be approved for training that is conducted totally or partially outside the United States. - h) No individual will be approved for training that leads to self-employment. - i) Documentation is in place prior to approving anyone for TAA training: - (1) The participant completes a training proposal with appropriate assistance from TAA staff. - (2) The case manager documents that the proposed training meets the six TAA required training criteria. - (3) A minimum of two (2) training providers must be documented to compare and safeguard training cost and value. - (4) If the cost of training exceeds \$25,000, please seek approval from the TAA Coordinator. - j) TAA-approved training may be full-time or part-time. - k) If a training proposal risks formal denial, the case manager should assist the participant to reconsider the required criteria and modify their proposal.
-If a training request is formally denied, please refer to Administration Denials and Appeals. - I) In some situations, an approved training plan can be changed or revised.
-The participant may request a change in their approved training plan and the case manager will send a request for approval to the State TAA Coordinator.
+- 366 Training will be approved under the following conditions: - a) There is no suitable employment (which may include technical and professional employment) available to the worker. - 369 b) The worker will benefit from the training. - 370 c) There is a reasonable expectation of employment following completion of the training. - d) Approved training is reasonably accessible to the worker within the worker's commuting area. - e) The worker is qualified to undertake and complete training within 130 weeks of the training's start date. - f) Training is suitable for the worker and available at a reasonable cost. - g) No individual will be approved for training that is conducted totally or partially outside the United States. - 376 h) No individual will be approved for training that leads to self-employment. - i) Documentation is in place prior to approving anyone for TAA training: - (1) The participant completes a training proposal with appropriate assistance from TAA staff. - (2) The case manager documents that the proposed training meets the six TAA required training criteria. - (3) A minimum of two (2) training providers must be documented to compare and safeguard training cost and value. - (4) If the cost of training exceeds \$25,000, please seek approval from the TAA Coordinator. - j) TAA-approved training may be full-time or part-time.
+A participant participating in part-time training may not receive - 386 a TRA allowance. - k) A copy of the initial TAA Training Authorization and subsequent authorizations that amend training dates must be sent to the TRA Coordinator. - I) If a training proposal risks formal denial, the case manager should assist the participant to reconsider the required criteria and modify their proposal.
+If a training request is formally denied, please refer to - 391 Administration Denials and Appeals. - 392 m) In some situations, an approved training plan can be changed or revised.
+The participant may request a - change in their approved training plan and the case manager will send a request for approval to the State TAA - 394 Coordinator.